zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/dot-net.md

 ### Whats next?

-Now you can proceed implementing our APIs by adding more calls.
+Now you can develop on the APIs by adding more calls.

 Checkout more [examples from the SDK](https://github.com/caos/zitadel-go/blob/main/example) or refer to our [API Docs](../../apis/introduction).